 There is an exception for selecting a property manager.
-The fee is tax deductible only if the Buyer’s Agent charges a specific fee (based on time spent) for the selection of a property manager or itemised the amount of the total fee on the invoice, then there would be a much greater argument for this portion to be tax deductible as it is associated with earning assessable income (rental income).
+The fee is tax deductible at the Australian Tax Office if the Buyer’s Agent charges a specific fee (based on time spent) for the selection of a property manager or itemised the amount of the total fee on the invoice, then there would be a much greater argument for this portion to be tax deductible as it is associated with earning assessable income (rental income).

 If you borrowed money to pay for the Buyer’s Agent fees, then the interest charged is tax deductible.

-If you are looking for a Buyer’s Agent to assist you with purchasing a home or investment property in the Sydney, Brisbane and Newcastle regions, please get in touch with Aus Property Professionals here.
+If you are looking for a Buyer’s Agent with expert real estate background to assist you with purchasing a home or investment property in the Sydney, Brisbane and Newcastle regions, please get in touch with Aus Property Professionals here.